ccalvaro/mink-task-record/README.md

-# mink-task-record
+# Minkowski task record
-A PHP application to record the time used doing task
+A PHP application to record the time used doing tasks